HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 ## Short description
 <!-- Required -->

-**What:** Deploy a public API endpoint to PROD iteratively that allows users to see at least one field per grant opportunity listed in grants.gov.
+- **What:** Deploy a public API endpoint to PROD iteratively that allows users to see at least one field per grant opportunity listed in grants.gov.

-**Why:** Build iteratively, validate connection to the database, and set the groundwork to continue to enhance the API.
+- **Why:** Build iteratively, validate connection to the database, and set the groundwork to continue to enhance the API.

-**Who:** This release of the API will be mainly focused on delivering for the API consumer
+- **Who:** This release of the API will be mainly focused on delivering for the API consumer.

 ## Goals